nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

   - /SmartGit/Manual/System-Properties.html
 ---

-# Changing System Properties in SmartGit
+# Changing Low Level Properties in SmartGit

 In addition to the options available in the [SmartGit Preferences](../Preferences/index.md), additional customization options are accessible through the System Properties file (`smartgit.properties`).
 This article describes these additional properties.